JuroOravec/alpine-swap/README.md

 Delay after swapping before items are considered "settled".
 Order of operations are derived from HTMX.
 Learn more [here](https://htmx.org/docs/#request-operations).

+## Classes

+### Class `alpine-swap-request`
+Added to the trigger element immediately before `fetch()` is called and removed once the response is received.

+### Class `alpine-swap-swapping`
+Upon getting a response the target element is marked with the htmx-swapping class

+### Class `alpine-swap-settling`
+Applied to the target just before swapping and removed immediately after swapping.
+Mirrors HTMX [order of operations](https://htmx.org/docs/#request-operations).

+### Class `alpine-swap-added`
+Added to each individual element insertion after `alpine-swap-settling` and removed after the `settlingDelay` is finished.

 ## Events

 ### Event `alpineSwap:beforeRequest`